There are two things in one:

 Short form to check if AI tool with specific name was called.
 Example: { "callsTool": "get-todos" }

-(used by default for any value that is not object or array)includes
+eq (used by default for any value that is not object or array)includesmatchesand (used by default if array is used)ornotExample:

 {